newVoid2/newVoid2/README.md

 Over time I’m aiming to keep a few solid, well-documented projects here rather than a pile of half-finished ones.

-I’m open to junior backend, Python developer, or data-focused engineering opportunities.
+I’m open to backend, Python developer, or data-focused engineering opportunities.